 where the weight of the containers and packing materials is not to be included in the dutiable weight of the goods.

-Where containers and packing materials covered by the provisions of paragraph 1(a) and (b) contain or are presented with goods of several different tariff descriptions, the weight and value of the containers and packing materials shall, for the purpose of determining their dutiable weight or value, be apportioned among all the goods contained, in proportion to the weight or value of those goods.
+Where containers and packing materials covered by the provisions of paragraph 13 (a) and (b) contain or are presented with goods of several differentCodes, the weight and value of the containers and packing materials shall, for the purpose of determining their dutiable weight or value, be apportioned among all the goods contained, in proportion to the weight or value of those goods.

-B. General rules concerning duties

 ANNEX I

-GENERAL RULES FOR THE INTERPRETATION OF THE HARMONIZED SYSTEM
+GENERAL RULES FOR THE INTERPRETATION OF THE UNITED KINGDOM GOODS CLASSIFICATION

-Classification of goods in the Nomenclature shall be governed by the following principles:
+Classification of goods in the United Kingdom Goods Classification shall be governed by the following principles:

 The titles of Sections, Chapters and sub-Chapters are provided for ease of reference only; for legal purposes, classification shall be determined according to the terms of the headings and any relative Section or Chapter Notes and, provided such headings or Notes do not otherwise require, according to the following provisions: